 Records management goals and objectives are a staple of the industry.
-They help define the records management strategy, which in turn helps organizations identify the measurable benefits of their records management programs.
+They help define the records management policy, which in turn helps organizations identify the measurable benefits of their records management programs.

 The goal of records management is to preserve the integrity of the information that is stored and make sure that it can be retrieved in a timely manner.
 It also ensures that the content remains consistent with the latest changes in technology.